External

 Am I impressed with these weapons?
 Yah, thats probably an understatement.
 I especially like their Bravo-51 that uses the McMillan McHale stock.
 In fact, I am impressed enough with the Tango-51 that I have not only decided to buy one, but have decided to go ahead and list their prices here on snipercentral.
 There is a new bar of excellence that top end rifles must try to meet.
 If you are interested in purchasing a Tango-51 for your agency, or for personal use, please click below.

-Click here if you are interested in purchasing a Tango-51.
+Click here if you are interested in purchasing a Tango-51 or other Tac Ops rifle.

 Additional Images